chrishoffman/smugpy/README.md

 Smugpy
 ======

 Smugpy is an Python library for the [SmugMug](https://secure.smugmug.com/signup.mg?Coupon=2TqKwSOXw5HeU) API created by Chris Hoffman.
 Smugpy supports all versions of the API and Oauth 1.0 for API versions 1.2.2+.
-For more information, [SmugMug API Documentation](http://wiki.smugmug.net/display/API/)
+This library also works in [Google App Engine](http://code.google.com/appengine/).
+For more information on the SmugMug API, see [SmugMug API Documentation](http://wiki.smugmug.net/display/API/).

 Installation
 ------------